 Dig in deep and see what their target markets are, sort through their demographics and the purchasing habits, and so on.
 You may also question the client about what their audience has found interesting with their website and how it has worked for them.

 5. What Features Does The Client Want For Their Site?

 In the context of the client’s request and objectives, the design must include features that your client will want you to add.
 If they run a travel agency, they may want you to update the list of packages or a booking form or even a blog.
-Other areas of functionality include website chat, photo galleries, video plugins, social media buttons, and responsive versions for both mobile and desktop.
+Other areas of functionality include website chat, online photo galleries, video plugins, social media buttons, and responsive versions for both mobile and desktop.